 This is an individual review about the Keemake Bunka knife with an imported Japanese AUS10 Steel.
 If you don’t know where to start while searching for a kitchen knife that suits your needs, I have written a complete guide on ”Choosing your knife”.
 If you want to know more about ”Steel Types” or ”Types of knives”, you can click on the links to visit the pages.
 I already have written a review about the Keemake 8 inch Chef’s knife version, but here is a review about the Keemake Bunka knife.

 Keemake Bunka knife

-Before we start I’m going to cover what a Bunka knife is, a Bunka is a knife that is a cross between the Santoku, Nakiri and the Chef’s knife or Gyuto.
-It maintains the same Hybrid profile as a Santoku great for forward chopping and rocking on smaller things like herbs.
-It shares the same width for better knuckle guidance and for easier food transferring as the Nakiri.
-The point on the Bunka makes it ideal for piercing and scoring food like the Chef’s knife or Gyuto can do.
+Before we start, I’m going to cover what a Bunka knife is.
+A Bunka is a knife that is a cross between the Santoku, Nakiri, and the Chef’s knife or Gyuto.
+It maintains the same Hybrid profile as a Santoku, great for forwarding chopping and rocking on smaller things like herbs.
+It shares the same width for better knuckle guidance and easier food transferring as the Nakiri.
+The Bunka point makes it ideal for piercing and scoring food like the Chef’s knife or Gyuto.
 The Bunka is becoming one of my favorite styled knives that I regularly use at home.
-Keemake did a great job of maintaining the style and function on the Bunka without modifying it too much.
+Keemake did a great job maintaining the style and function of the Bunka without modifying it too much.

 Imported Japanese AUS10